 This subsection describes database-specific recommendations.

-VMware vFabric Postgres (vPostgres) Database Recommendations
+PostgreSQL (vPostgres) Database Recommendations

-If you are using a VMware vFabric Postgres (vPostgres) database, the following points can improve vCenter Server performance:
+If you are using a PostgreSQL (vPostgres) database (used by vCenter Server if you select the embedded database option during deployment), many optimizations are done automatically.
+However, the following point can improve vCenter Server performance: